DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: Experimental Results

 \section{Experimental Results}

 In this section several experiments have been addressed for evaluating the performance of the proposed method in different situations.
-The main issue we want to evaluate is the capability of DWA-3D jointly with a global planner for avoiding the obstacles, following the global path planned if possible, complying the motion to the desired behavior of the avoidance, laterally or vertically, depending on the scenario, whilst ensuring always the drone safety, being the DWA-3D the one that makes the final motion decision.
+The main issue we want to evaluate is the capability of DWA-3D jointly with a global planner for avoiding the obstacles, following the global path planned if possible.
+The motion has to comply the desired behavior of the avoidance, laterally or vertically, depending on the scenario, whilst always ensuring the drone safety, being DWA-3D the one that makes the final motion decision.

+We decided to split the experimental validation of the method in two phases.
+The first one aims to evaluate DWA-3D capabilities, compare the effect of the global planner selection and verify that safe autonomous navigation is achieved.
+These initial experiments were carried out in a controlled environment, where a motion capture system provides reliable localization, allowing us to decouple the localization and navigation problems.
+The second phase involves facing field scenarios out of the controlled one, where no external localization source is available.
+Here, the architecture demonstrates its capabilities in field scenarios.
+In \autoref{sec:LabExperiments} we present the real-world experiments in controlled environments inside our laboratory, whereas \autoref{sec:FieldExperiments} contains the field ones.